L'Orignal déchaîné

 L'Orignal déchaîné (The Unchained Moose) is the French language student newspaper at Laurentian University in Sudbury, Ontario, Canada.
 Its English counterpart is Lambda.

-The paper was launched in 1987.

 Its name is a takeoff on the French satirical publication Le Canard enchaîné.

+History

+L'Orignal Déchaîné was launched in 1987.
+The paper ceased publishing in 2022 due to staffing and funding difficulties amid the 2021 Laurentian University financial crisis, but was revived two years later.